oxid-eshop-gpl/oxvm_eshop/README.md

 In this file you can change the different available options.

-### CE_CONTAINER_VERSION

-You can use any of the available tags from https://hub.docker.com/r/oxidesales/oxideshop-docker-ce/tags.
-More info about the build contents is available here https://github.com/OXID-eSales/oxideshop-docker-ce.

-Of course you can build the shopcontainer on your own or adapt the Dockerfile according to your needs.

-**Notice:** Changing this requires a rebuild via `docker-compose build`.

 ### SHOP_SETUP_PATH

 Is mapped as environment parameter in the php service, so this will overwrite the value provided in the "test_config.yml" file.